 Where can I get it?

 The Fitbit Charge 2 is available for $249.95 RRP from Fitbit’s website and retail stores around the country.
 You can get it slightly cheaper if you shop around though.
-Alternatively, you can get it a little cheaper at DWI for $219.00.
+Alternatively, you can get it even cheaper at Amazon.